robserva/ghostwriter/README.md

   * In general this would also make it easier to handle scrolling maybe

 ## References
+* Generally pulled resources from [Awesome reMarkable](https://github.com/reHackable/awesome-reMarkable)
 * Adapted screen capture from [reSnap](https://github.com/cloudsftp/reSnap)
 * Techniques for screen-drawing inspired from [rmkit lamp](https://github.com/rmkit-dev/rmkit/blob/master/src/lamp/main.cpy)
 * Super cool SVG-to-png done with [resvg](https://github.com/RazrFalcon/resvg)
 * Make the keyboard input device even without a keyboard via [rM-input-devices](https://github.com/pl-semiotics/rM-input-devices)
 * Not quite the same, but I recently found [reMarkableAI](https://github.com/nickian/reMarkableAI) that does OCR→OpenAI→PDF→Device
+* I haven't adopted anything from it yet, but [Crazy Cow](https://github.com/machinelevel/sp425-crazy-cow) is a cool/crazy tool that turns text into pen strokes for the reMarkable1

 ## Development